codepress/admin-columns/readme.txt

 = Upcoming releases =

-* We will post the upcoming features on <a href="http://www.codepresshq.com/wordpress-plugins/admin-columns/">our website</a>.
+* We will post the <a href="https://github.com/codepress/codepress-admin-columns/issues?labels=enhancement&milestone=none&page=1&sort=updated&state=open">upcoming features on GitHub</a>.

 **Feedback**